Rockies vs. Red Sox Player Props Betting Odds

 Profar Stats

-- Jurickson Profar has 58 hits with 16 doubles, two triples, five home runs, 28 walks and 25 RBI.
+- Jurickson Profar has collected 59 hits with 16 doubles, two triples, five home runs and 28 walks.
+He has driven in 26 runs.

 Profar Recent Games